ckan/ckanext-harvest/README.rst

     Tags don't need to previously exist.
 This field takes a list of tag dicts (see example), which allows you to optinally specify a vocabulary.

-*   default_groups: A list of groups to which the harvested datasets will be added to.
+*   default_groups: A list of group IDs or names to which the harvested datasets will be added to.
 The groups must exist.
-Note that you must use ids or names to define the groups according to the API version you defined (names for version 1, ids for version 2).

 *   default_extras: A dictionary of key value pairs that will be added to extras of the harvested datasets.
 You can use the following replacement strings,